commonshost/dohnut/docs/systemd/README.md

 But wait, there's more...

+## IPv6

+DNS queries can be handled over IPv6 by making small edits to the configuration above.

+Change `/etc/dohnut/options.json` to:

+    "datagram-protocol": "udp6"

+Change `/etc/systemd/system/dohnut.socket` to:

+    ListenDatagram=[::1]:53000

+Then apply the configuration and test it using `dig` over IPv6:

+    $ sudo systemctl daemon-reload
+    $ sudo systemctl stop dohnut.service
+    $ sudo systemctl restart dohnut.socket
+    $ dig @::1 -p 53000 example.com

 ## Updates

 Regularly update Node.js and Dohnut to the latest version for better performance, features, and security.